panyam/inference_book/master_outline.md

-# Self-Hosted AI Inference: Master Book Guide
+# Inference is all you need: Master Book Guide

 ## Document Purpose